logikioopensource/b2b-accelerator/docs/iFrame Integration Setup.md

 ### Runtime Token
 1. In Logik, create a Runtime Client, with an Origin matching the Logik base URL.
 Click Copy to get the client token.
-2. In Salesforce, from Setup home, go to Custom Code > Custom Settings.
+2. In Salesforce, from Setup home, go to Custom Code > Visualforce Pages.
-3. For Logik Tenant, click Manage.
-4. If settings already exist, click “Edit”.
-Otherwise, click “New” above the “Default Organization Level Value” header.
-5. For the Runtime Client Token field, paste the copied token for the runtime client.
-Make sure the URL field(s) are set to the same URL as one of the runtime client’s Origins in Logik.io admin.
-6. Save.
+3. Find the "commerceConfigurationWindow" page and click Edit.
+4. Look for the line: `"runtimeToken":"",  // Set this to the token for the Runtime Client created in Logik`
+5. Paste the copied token into the empty string and save.

 ### Apex Class Access
 1. From Setup home, go to Custom Code > Apex Classes.